Pendo720/N.J-Matata/index.md

 This page is a work in progress and is envisage to undergo changes from time to time.
 ### [Project 1: Event Generator - Kotlin](https://github.com/Pendo720/nfc-eg)
 #### Overview
-Using an Android device, created an event generator by exploiting one of the device intrisic sensors.
+Created an event generator by exploiting one of the Android device intrisic sensors.
 The project is part of [RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font).
 It provides a mechanism for verifying the RT-Event Router.